MatthewDailey/gpt-dnd/README.md

 ## Future

+-   "What kind of adventure would you like to participate in?"
+-   Port to use Guidance https://github.com/microsoft/guidance
+-   Image generation for scenes
-Speech-to-text for talking to gpt https://towardsdatascience.com/easy-speech-to-text-with-python-3df0d973b426
+-   Speech-to-text for talking to gpt https://towardsdatascience.com/easy-speech-to-text-with-python-3df0d973b426